-3. Given this configuration, you can start Flume as follows:
+3. Given this configuration, you can start Flume by navigating to FLUME\HOME and executing the following command:

 '''

-$ bin/flume-ng agent --conf ./conf --conf-file example.conf --name al -
+$ bin/flume-ng agent --conf ./conf --conf-file example.conf --name a1 -

 Dflume.root.logger=INFO,console

 '''

 The directory specified for --conf agrument would include a shell script flume-env.sh and potentially a log4j properties file.
 In this example, we pass a Java option to force Flume to log to the console and we go without a custom environment script.